andypern/demos/spark-streaming-m7/README.md

 ###v3.0.3 sandbox
 If you are using a 3.0.3 Sandbox, you can follow these shorter directions.
-If not, skip to "Nodes that are NOT.."
+If not, skip to `Nodes that are NOT the 3.0.3 sandbox`

 1. Install git: